hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/what-next.md

 ---
 title: "What next?"
-metaTitle: "What next? | Svelte Apollo Tutorial"
+metaTitle: "What next? | Svelte Apollo GraphQL Tutorial"
 metaDescription: "Learn what to do next with GraphQL, Svelte and Backend with more community resources.
 Join our discord channel for support."
 ---